ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 ## Assigning Bounty Tiers before merging a Pull Request

-Before a developer merges a PR it is *required* to assign one of the 7 bounty labels.
+Before a developer merges a PR, it is *required* to assign one of the seven bounty labels.
 Those labels will be used by the _ArkEcosystem Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.

 **Tier 1 - $100**

-Tier 1 pull requests cover large code changes that usually bring new functionality and have a higher impact on the codebase.
+Tier 1 pull requests cover substantial code changes that usually bring new functionality and have a higher impact on the codebase.

-Examples of this include a new API endpoint, resolving structural issues that cause circular dependencies, or adding a new bigger features to our codebase (an example would be settings page to the explorer, adding new identicons package to the desktop wallet or a new small non-essential plugin in the Core).
+Examples of this include a new API endpoint, resolving structural issues that cause circular dependencies, or adding new bigger features to our codebase (an example would be settings page to the explorer, adding new indenticon package to the desktop wallet or a new small non-essential plugin in the Core).

 **Tier 2 - $50**

-This tier covers medium features and improvements to the codebase that bring in new functionality, have a big impact on the performance of the product or biggest optimizations and refactors of the code.
+This tier covers medium features and improvements to the codebase that bring in new functionality, have a big impact on the performance of the product or significant optimizations and refactors of the code.

-An example would be optimizing some parts of the Core for improved performance of a specific function, implementing a medium, non-critical new feature in the desktop wallet or writing large documentation files that require understanding of the ARK code.
+An example would be optimizing some parts of the Core for improved performance of a specific function, implementing a medium, non-critical new feature in the desktop wallet or writing large documentation files that require an understanding of the ARK code.

 **Tier 3 - $25**

 These pull requests cover smaller refactors or optimizations of the code or small non-essential features.

-An example of this would be reducing complexity or improving performance of existing code, improving the readability of the code or writing new documentation files, full translations of the projects aka desktop wallet or mobile wallet.
+An example of this would be reducing complexity or improving the performance of existing code, improving the readability of the code or writing new documentation files, full translations of the projects aka desktop wallet or mobile wallet.

 **Tier 4 - $10**

-Normal small tier pull requests that fix small bugs or add a new test.
+Standard small tier pull requests that fix minor bugs or add a new test.

 Examples of this include adding more test coverage for existing functionality or resolving small bugs that usually get reported by users.